THERAPY GROUPS

 Group therapy involves one or more trained facilitators who lead a group of various sizes.
 Typically, groups meet for an hour or two each week.
 Some people attend individual therapy in addition to groups, while others participate in groups only.

 Many of our groups are designed to target a specific challenge, such as surviving sexual trauma, grief, reducing self-harm, and learning about healthy relationships.
-Other groups focus more generally on improving social skills, learning coping skills for stressful situations like holidays, and coping skills for depression and anxiety.
+Other groups focus more generally on improving social skills, learning coping skills for stressful situations (like holidays), and coping skills for depression and anxiety.

 Peer groups are focused on helping the community cope with stressors together while therapy groups are more focused on healthy mental health changes.